 “Whoever sheds man’s blood, by man his blood shall be shed; for in the image of God He made man.
 And you, be fruitful and multiply; abound on the earth and multiply in it.”

 Man still bears God’s image and has great value in God’s eyes, as He requires capital punishment for any who would fail to respect His image in his fellow man to the point of committing murder.
 But beyond that, God commissioned Noah and his sons after the flood to be fruitful and multiply abundantly on the earth.
 If man was now worthless and totally depraved, why would a loving Creator want to fill the earth with such creatures?

-So fallen man still bears the image of his Creator and retains intrinsic10intrinsic — belonging to a thing by its very ...continue worth to the degree that he lives by the knowledge of good and evil, inherent11inherent — existing as an essential constituent ...continue in his conscience.
+So fallen man still bears the image of his Creator and retains intrinsic10intrinsic — belonging to a thing by its very nature. worth to the degree that he lives by the knowledge of good and evil, inherent11inherent — existing as an essential constituent or characteristic; in the nature of something. in his conscience.
 Even though he has an inborn inclination to sin, he is able and accountable to do the good that he knows in his conscience and to keep himself from the kinds of sins that would make him worthy of the second death.12Revelation 21:8; 22:15; Romans 1:28-32

 Those who resist the truth, reasoning away their guilt even in death, prove themselves unable to pay sin’s wages.
 They are the same in death as they were in life — set in their ways, their hearts fully hardened by the deceitfulness of sin.
 A second death awaits them, where they will gnash their teeth eternally.
 There is a mystery here.
 King David wrote,

 “From heaven the Lord looks down and sees all mankind; from His dwelling place He watches all who live on earth —

 He who forms the hearts of all, who considers everything they do.”